andrewginns/differential/src/newsletter_generator/ai/README.md

    - Includes catchy introductions, concise summaries, and calls to action
    - Outputs properly formatted Markdown with appropriate headings and formatting

+6. **Newsletter Introduction Generation**
+   - Creates an engaging introduction for the entire newsletter
+   - Highlights key themes and categories across all content
+   - Sets the tone and encourages readers to explore the different sections

 ## Checkpointing and Fault Tolerance

 Each step of the newsletter generation process is automatically saved to disk in a dedicated subfolder:

 - All outputs are stored in a folder structure: `newsletter_cache/<cache_id>/`
-- Each processing step saves its result to a separate JSON file (e.g., `categorization.json`, `insights.json`)
+- Each processing step saves its result to a separate JSON file (e.g., `categorisation.json`, `insights.json`)
 - If a process fails midway, it can be resumed by using the same `cache_id` in subsequent calls
 - The system automatically uses cached results unless `force_refresh=True` is specified